mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 As I had stated in an earlier chapter, I think it’s difficult for someone to empathize what it’s like to have a spiritual experience or what it’s like to be gay unless that person experiences AND acknowledges it.
 I often think about a world where feelings don’t matter.
 Marriage would simply be a ritual: have an XX-chromosome being and an XY-chromosome being go through the motions of the ceremony, just as God commands.
 But what happens if the couple realizes that they can’t have children?
 The logical thing to do would be to divorce each other, and if one of the spouses is fertile, he or she would find someone else who isn’t infertile so that they can keep the commandment to multiply and replenish the earth.
 The hope is for the infertile to die out of society so that they wouldn’t burden the fertile.
 Maybe divorce sounds harsh, but it’s like marriage; a divorce is another ritual where an XX-chromosome being and an XY-chromosome being break off their marriage.

-I don’t know what it’s like for a couple to dream of having children and to realize that it isn’t possible, but I would think that such an experience can bring the couple even closer together through their love for each other as they face that harsh reality.
+I don’t know what it’s like for a couple to dream of having children and to realize that it isn’t possible, but I would think that such an experience can bring the couple even closer together because of their love for each other as they face that harsh reality.
 We’re taught that couples who can’t have children in this life can have that blessing in the next life.
 I think that promised blessing gives couples hope, even when others may judge or ridicule those couples for not having children.
 And even though those couples won’t actually see that they can have children until after this life, their hope drives them.

 Similarly, I feel that sort of hope when it comes to faith and sexuality.
 Even though I don’t know how gay people fit into the plan of salvation, I have hope that God does have a plan for me—that maybe there’s an inkling of hope that I CAN be with my family after this life.
 I know that there are people out there who marginalize gay people and who tear down their faith by telling them that their life isn’t right, that they’re “threats” or “attackers” to the family, or that they don’t have a place in the celestial kingdom, and I can sort of understand why gay members of the Church leave for those reasons.
 Living a life of faith isn’t easy.
 But I’m doing what I can to have faith, just as I’m sure black members of the Church in the 1950s faced a similar faith crisis pertaining to their exaltation.

 I hope that the religious community and the LGBTQ community will learn to do what they say: to love one another.
 Being gay in a religious community is tough.
 Many stereotypes about gay people abound.
 As far as the economics of the Majority and the Minority, people in a "higher" part of the hierarchy tend to not associate with people in a "lower" part of the hierarchy possibly because those of the higher part don't want to be viewed by their group as someone who associates with people "lower" than them.
 Maybe religious people don't want to associate with gay people because of the fear of also being marginalized by people in the higher part of the hierarchy.
 As terrible as that sounds, I think it's a huge barrier that people in general need to overcome, not just the religious community.
-I also hope that the LGBTQ community can also develop love for those in the religious community.
+I also hope that the LGBTQ community can develop love for those in the religious community.
 While it can be frustrating for people to not understand the challenges and unfairness we go through, I think both patience and speaking about our experiences in an uplifting manner will go a long way.
 A society where gay people have been looked down upon for several generations will take a lot of time and understanding.
 Even though people may not understand, I'm grateful for a Savior who does.

 I'm grateful for the experiences and the people I've met this past school year.
 I know that God knows the details of our lives.
 Sometimes He may seem silent, but for me, it means trusting that He trusts me and will direct me otherwise.
 And I say these things in the name of Jesus Christ.
 Amen.